lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **PlasmaPerson** _(02-Jul-18 06:24 PM)_

-> what should we destroy first?
+> What should we destroy first?

 **Bagelwrecker** _(02-Jul-18 06:24 PM)_

-> Go destroy that gift shop
+> Go destroy that gift shop!

 **Zander** _(02-Jul-18 06:24 PM)_